globalnomadllc/AI-Product-Strategist/_pages/about.md

 ---
-title: "About"
+title: "About Us"
 layout: page-sidebar
 permalink: "/about.html"
-image: "/assets/images/screenshot.jpg"
+image: false
-comments: true
+comments: false
 ---

-# About AI Product Strategist

 Welcome to **AI Product Strategist**, your go-to resource for leveraging artificial intelligence to drive innovation, streamline workflows, and deliver impactful results.
 Whether you're a product manager, developer, or entrepreneur, this blog is designed to help you harness the power of AI to build better products and solve real-world challenges.